Kandy-IO/kandy-hid-sdk/README.md

 The answer action will be passed up to the app as a 'call_accept' operation on the HIDFunctionRequest event.

+**In order to answer an incoming call while the device is already active on a call, the device's call hold/resume action must be performed.
+See Hold/Resume below.**

 #### Originating an outgoing call

 - If the device goes off hook using any of the methods described previously, it will send a 'call_start' operation on the HIDFunctionRequest event.
 It's then up to your app to take the appropriate action to start a call.
 If your app cannot successfully start a call in that case, you should send 'call_failure', followed by 'call_failure_finish' 1 second later to return the device to default state (since it will be in the offhook state).

-**NOTE that the Engage 65 and PRO 9450 base must be in "Soft Phone Mode prior to going offhook**.
-This can be accomplished by removing the headset from the base and pressing the MultiFunction button or the green Call Answer button for 1 second.
-See the Engage 65 User Manual for details.
+**NOTE that the Engage 65 and PRO 9450 base must be in "Soft Phone Mode" prior to going offhook**.
+This can be accomplished by removing the headset from the base and pressing the MultiFunction button or the Call Answer button for 1 second.
+See device User Manuals for more details.

 ```
 ipcRenderer.on('HIDFunctionRequest', (event, operation) => {